 Ingram grew up in inner-city Miami, where he attended public schools.
 Pursuing his love of music, he attended Bethune-Cookman University on scholarship and became the first member of his family to earn a postsecondary degree, in music education.

-In May 2013, he was elected president of the United Teachers of Dade, which represents employees of the fourth-largest school district in the nation.
-He held that post until 2015, when he was elected vice president of the FEA, where he became a bridge-builder and fearless advocate for public education, the joy of learning and the importance of the arts in education.
+In 2013, he was elected president of the United Teachers of Dade, which represents employees of the fourth-largest school district in the nation.
+He held that post until 2015, when he was elected vice president of the Florida Education Association, where he became a bridge-builder and fearless advocate for public education, the joy of learning and the importance of the arts in education.
 In 2018, he won election as FEA president.
 Since then, he has been in frequent demand as a speaker, lecturer and presenter, and is recognized nationally for his workshops and presentations on community organizing and coalition building.